 - WI.exe Allows you to configure and conduct a scan using an existing macro, export scan files and reports, merge scans, reuse scans, and test the login macro of an existing scan.
-For more information, see "Using WI.exe" on the next page. - WIScanStopper.exe Allows you to stop a scan that is currently running.
-For more information, see "Using WIScanStopper.exe" on page 294. - MacroGenServer.exe Allows you to create a login macro.
-For more information, see "Using MacroGenServer.exe" on page 295.
+For more information, see "Using WI.exe" below. - WIScanStopper.exe Allows you to stop a scan that is currently running.
+For more information, see "Using WIScanStopper.exe" on page 293. - MacroGenServer.exe Allows you to create a login macro.
+For more information, see "Using MacroGenServer.exe" on page 293.